ksu-cs-textbooks/cis527/content/0-introduction/05-syllabus-cc510.md

 ### Campus Safety

 Kansas State University is committed to providing a safe teaching and learning environment for student and faculty members.
 In order to enhance your safety in the unlikely case of a campus emergency make sure that you know where and how to quickly exit your classroom and how to follow any emergency directives.
-To view additional campus emergency information go to the University's main page, [www.k-state.edu](http://www.k-state.edu), and click on the Emergency Information button, located at the bottom of the page.
+To view additional campus emergency information go to the University's main page, www.k-state.edu(), and click on the Emergency Information button, located at the bottom of the page.

-### Student Resources

-K-State has many resources to help contribute to student success.
-These resources include accommodations for academics, paying for college, student life, health and safety, and others found at [www.k-state.edu/onestop](http://www.k-state.edu/onestop).

 ### Academic Freedom Statement